Royal Rumble (2009): Main event matches

 The third match on the card pitted John Cena against John "Bradshaw" Layfield (JBL) for the World Heavyweight Championship.
 JBL's employee Shawn Michaels accompanied him to the ring and first got involved in the match when the referee became incapacitated; he came into the ring and performed his Sweet Chin Music finisher both on JBL and Cena.
 He then left ringside, leaving JBL's arm on top of Cena.
-Cena however managed to get a shoulder up and performed an Attitude Adjustment to retain his World Championship.
+Cena however managed to get a shoulder up and performed an Attitude Adjustment to retain his World Heavyweight Championship.

 In the fourth match, Jeff Hardy defended the WWE Championship against Edge.
 Before the match began, Vickie Guerrero came out and announced the match to be No Disqualifications.
 Edge then revealed that Chavo Guerrero would be in his corner.
 During the match Hardy brought a ladder out and set it up near the Spanish announce table.
 When Chavo tried to interfere, Hardy put him on the table and jumped off the ladder, connecting with Chavo and breaking the table.
 Hardy then had the match won when he performed the Swanton on Edge after kicking Vickie off the apron when she tried to interfere.
 When Hardy went for the pin, Vickie stopped referee Scott Armstrong from making a three count.
-Jeff's brother Matt then made his way to the ring, placing a chair under Edge's face.
+Jeff's brother Matt Hardy then made his way to the ring, placing a chair under Edge's face.
 Grabbing another chair, Matt at first appeared to be setting Edge up for his own version of Edge's con-chair-to maneuver.
 He instead hit Jeff in the head with the chair, allowing Edge to then pin Jeff and become the new WWE Champion.

 Jim Ross and Jerry Lawler came out to call the main event.
 The main event consisted of the Royal Rumble match.
 Rey Mysterio and John Morrison started the Rumble.
 As Finlay entered at No. 14, Rey Mysterio stepped on the just eliminated John Morrison and The Miz to avoid elimination.
 Santino Marella entered at No. 28 and was eliminated by Kane in one second.
 Breaking the Warlord's record for shortest elimination in the Royal Rumble.
 The final six participants left in the match were The Big Show, The Undertaker, Triple H and The Legacy (Cody Rhodes, Ted DiBiase and Randy Orton).
 While the Undertaker and Big Show brawled on the outside apron (both went over the top rope, but had not hit the floor), Orton eliminated Big Show with an RKO, causing him to fall off the apron.
 Big Show eliminated The Undertaker shortly thereafter when he pulled his opponent off the apron by his leg.
 Despite being at a disadvantage against the Legacy, Triple H eliminated both DiBiase and Rhodes.
 With Triple H by the ropes, Orton quickly clotheslined him from behind to send him over the top rope and become the winner of the Royal Rumble match.